qaiken/react-hooks/README.md

 ## React Hooks: Hook Into the Power of Functions

-This was originally part of a [tech talk given in May 2021](https://www.eventbrite.com/e/skilled-clinic-react-hooks-hook-into-the-power-of-functions-tickets-152401642415).
+This is the slide deck for a webinar that I [often give](https://www.eventbrite.com/e/react-hooks-hook-into-the-power-of-functions-tickets-342473025037)

 ### `npm start`